lando-cal/tech-notes/docs/apfs.md

 ## Delete a snapshot

-You can only delete snapshots based off of their date
+You can only delete snapshots based off of their date.

 ```
 $ sudo tmutil deletelocalsnapshots 2017-11-04-183813